yesteph/crossplane-demo/tuesday/README.md

 Wait few minutes to get all the pods running.

-At this point, you expose the `argocd-server` service:
+At this point, you can expose the `argocd-server` service:
 ```sh
 kubectl wait --for=condition=ready pod -n argocd -l app.kubernetes.io/name=argocd-server
 kubectl port-forward svc/argocd-server -n argocd 8080:443